jhustles/newegg_webscraper_crawler_dataExtraction_automated/README.md

 ![button_top](./images/topbutton.PNG)

-* Note: For the Bottom Next Page Button, I found that NewEgg.com had more of a tendency to change bottom divs when you get deep into the scrape especially, when it suspects the user is a bot, or after the user was prompted to take a Google reCAPTCHA test.
+* Note: For the Bottom Next Page Button - I found that NewEgg.com had more of a tendency to change bottom divs when you get deep into the scrape especially, when it suspects the user is a bot, or after the user was prompted to take a Google reCAPTCHA test.

 ![button_bottom](./images/bottombutton.PNG)